5 Reasons Why Dog Poop Doesn’t Make Good Fertilizer

 - It could contain harmful parasites.
 Not only does your dog’s feces contain millions of bacteria, but it could also contain parasites.
 Some of those parasites even have the potential to infect people – examples include parvo virus, hookworms, giardia, roundworms, and trichinosis.

 - It takes a long time to break down.
 The final reason dog waste doesn’t make good fertilizer is that it takes a long time to fully break down.
 A single pile could be sitting in your yard for an entire year if it isn’t disturbed.
+If you’re using that as fertilizer, think about how little your plants are NOT getting.

 These five reasons alone should be enough to convince you that your dog’s poop probably isn’t your best option when it comes to fertilizer.
 So, what do you do with it then?
 Keep reading to find out.